Lectures pour tous

-Lectures pour tous was the first French television show discussing Literature.
-The show was created and presented by Pierre Dumayet, it was broadcast from March 27, 1953, to May 8, 1968, on RTF.
+Lectures pour tous is the first French television show discussing literature.
+The show was created and presented by Pierre Dumayet, and was broadcast from March 27, 1953, to May 8, 1968, on RTF.

 Premise

 The shows principle was to analyse and review literature on television.
 Authors of books were interviewed and discussed, the show was designed to entertain and educate the French viewing public.
 People of all backgrounds were invited to discuss literature on the show.

 Reception

 The show was critically acclaimed for elevating the quality of television on French television.
-According to Le Monde in 1962 Lectures pour tous had between 26% and 32% of the French viewing public.
+According to Le Monde in 1962, Lectures pour tous had between 26% and 32% of the French viewing public.